Valeros-LD/valeros-NDE/docs/guide/custom-widgets.md

 - You need specialized rendering logic for a specific data type
 - [Built-in widgets](/guide/built-in-widgets) don't provide the functionality you need
-- You want to combine multiple data properties in a unique way

 For simple customization, consider using [widget options](/guide/configuring-object-presentation#widget-options) with existing widgets first.